Staying Ahead of Phishing Emails

 Updated: May 2

 An individual’s lack of awareness and ability to identify social engineering attacks can lead to a security breach or financial loss.
 Hence, the human is often regarded as the weakest link when it pertains to information security.
 Increasingly, phishing (a social engineering technique), has become the attack vector of choice.
-According to CSO Online, in the first quarter of 2016, 41 businesses have reported to be victims by phishing attacks targeting employee tax records (Ragan, 2016).
+According to CSO Online, in the first quarter of 2016, 41 businesses have reported being victims by phishing attacks targeting employee tax records (Ragan, 2016).

 According to Anti-phishing Working Group (2016), phishing is a criminal mechanism to steal consumers’ personal identity data and financial account credentials.
-Phishing attempts usually appear in the form of spoofed e-mails purporting to be from a known associate, businesses, agency or colleague.
-They are crafted with the intent to lead consumers to reveal sensitive information such as financial credentials to an online backing account.
+Phishing attempts usually appear in the form of spoofed emails purporting to be from a known associate, businesses, agency or colleague.
+They are crafted with the intent to lead consumers to reveal sensitive information such as financial credentials to an online banking account.
 This can be done by leading victims to a fake login page or in some cases, planting malware onto the victim’s computer through drive-by downloads.

 Fig 1.
 Phishing’s most targeted industry by 2nd quarter 2016 (APWG, 2016)

 Spear phishing refers to a phishing scam that targets a specific individual or small group of individuals.
 In the case of a spear phishing attack, the attacker has to collect as many information as possible before crafting a genuine-looking email, increasing the success rate of the attack.
 This kind of attack usually has a unique objective as it targets individuals or a small group of individuals.